-I also recommend ordering captions/subtitles for your videos from Rev. Subtitles make all the difference for hearing-impaired viewers and don’t forget that most people watch videos on social media with no sound anyway.
+Add captions/subtitles to your videos.
+You can order them from Rev and then burn the captions file (.srt file) onto your video, or you can use a tool like Descript or Veed.
+Subtitles make all the difference for hearing-impaired viewers and don’t forget that most people watch videos on social media with no sound anyway.

 A square teaser video we created for our client Jay Baer

-The photos from your talk are great content to post on social media – just make sure you are resizing them appropriately for each platform so they look as good as possible.
+The photos from your talk are great content to post on social media – resize them for each platform.

-If you want to take it a step further, though, you can always take key quotes from your talk and overlay them on your photos to create ‘quote graphics’.
+If you want to take it a step further, you can take key quotes from your talk and overlay them on your photos to create ‘quote graphics’.

-These are a brilliant way to capture a highlight from your speech in a static image, rather than asking someone to watch a longer video.
+These are a brilliant way to capture a highlight in a static image, rather than asking someone to watch a longer video.
 Quote graphics are perfect for sharing on social media and you can also share them with clients and your agent, if you have one.

 Select quotes that highlight your key points or are memorable or entertaining.

 When creating your images, use photos from your talk, or take a screenshot from your video.
-Make sure you use your brand colors and make the text stand out!
+Use your brand colors and make the text stand out!

-Once you have created your new assets from your speech, you need work out how you are going to get it out there into the world.
-Publishing is an entirely new podcast episode/blog post on it’s own, but for now a few tips:
+Once you have created your new assets, work out how you are going to get them out there.
+Publishing is an entirely new podcast episode/blog post on its own, but here are a few tips:

 Tease your audience with what they can learn from your talk, what information or solution they can discover – but don’t give too much away.
 Avoid sharing your punchlines!

-And don’t forget to ask your audience to engage!
+And don’t forget to ask them to engage!
 Ask a question that ties into your clip or quote graphic.